Abhijeet-Prasad/CC-SEP-WEB_DEVELOPMENT/TASK2-PDF_TO_WORD_CONVERTER/README.md

 # PDF To Word Converter

 ## About Project
-This is a simple PDF to Word converter website project that is built using React in the Frontend and Node Js at Backend.
+This is a simple PDF to Word converter website project that is built using React, NodeJs and Express.

 ## Project Preview

 ## Installation Guide